core-wg/resource-directory/draft-ietf-core-resource-directory.md

     90000 (25 hours) SHOULD be assumed.

   base :=
-  : Base UR (optional).
+  : Base URI (optional).
 This parameter sets the base URI of the registration, under which
     the request's links are to be interpreted.
 The specified URI typically does not have a path component of its own, and MUST be suitable as a base URI to resolve any relative references given in the registration.
 The parameter is therefore usually of the shape "scheme://authority" for
     HTTP and CoAP URIs.
     The URI SHOULD NOT have a query or fragment component